 Now if you are storing important information or records then you should use some anti-virus software as it will scan and protect against most threats and is ultimately better then nothing.
 One other factor to consider is WINE which allows you to run Windows programs alongside Linux, over the years WINE has improved significantly and is always getting better at running Windows programs.

-While many people depend on WINE to get their applications and games to work it can in rare cases open up a potential attack vector, so always make sure your scanning your executable files before installing them into WINE using a tool such as VirusTotal.
+While many people depend on WINE to get their applications and games to work it can in rare cases open up a potential attack vector, so always make sure you’re scanning your executable files before installing them into WINE using a tool such as VirusTotal.

-Also if you have Windows PC’s on the network it can help to use an AV as you will also be protecting files that pass through to those devices too, for those security minded however you may still want to have an AV just in case and run some scans occasionally.
+Also if you have Windows PC’s on the network it can help to use an AV as you will also be protecting files that pass through to those devices too, for the security minded, however, you may still want to have an AV just in case and run some scans occasionally.

 If you considering an anti-virus application for your Linux system then here are a couple of software solutions which I recommend, I have used these programs and have had good experience using them so definitely check them out and see for yourself if they are right for your computer.